Empower New Moms and Moms-To-Be To Look and Feel Their Absolute Best

 That’s why AFPA created a curriculum for working with new moms and moms-to-be that is powerful in both theory and application.

-The AFPA Prenatal & Postnatal Fitness Certification program provides personal trainers and fitness professionals with higher-quality education and advanced skills specific to prenatal & postnatal exercise prescription.
+The AFPA Prenatal & Postpartum Fitness Certification program provides personal trainers and fitness professionals with higher-quality education and advanced skills specific to prenatal & postpartum exercise prescription.

-What Can I Do As a Prenatal & Postnatal Fitness Specialist?
+What Can I Do As a Prenatal & Postpartum Fitness Specialist?

-As an AFPA-Certified Prenatal & Postnatal Fitness Specialist, you will be able to effectively:
+As an AFPA-Certified Prenatal & Postpartum Fitness Specialist, you will be able to effectively:

 - Describe principles of basic exercise physiology and kinesiology as it relates to pregnancy